Can AI be 100% trusted in today’s date?

 What types of tasks can AI handle reliably versus those that require human oversight?

 AI excels at data processing, pattern recognition, and repetitive tasks with clear parameters.
-It struggles with ethical decisions, creative problem-solving, and contextual understanding.
+It struggles with ethical decisions, creative problem solving, and contextual understanding.
 The key is matching AI capabilities to appropriate task types while maintaining human oversight for complex judgements.

 For content creators, AI content creation tools can help with initial drafts, keyword research, and SEO optimisation.
 AI can analyse search patterns, suggest topic ideas, and even generate basic content structures.
 However, the creative strategy, brand voice, and editorial decisions still require human judgement.